tytydraco/yessleep/out/Im_not_religious_but_I_think_I_might_be_babysitting_the_Antichrist.md

 I don’t think that the woman I talked to was his mother.
 I don’t think Michael *has* a mother.

 I would consider ditching him, but I’m sure he has a plan for that.
 I don’t want to find out what he’s willing or able to do.
 I know that I arrived a couple of hours before sunset, but the windows now only show a pitch-black sky.
 The blood soup came from somewhere, and I’m guessing its contributors had neither the intent nor anticipation of becoming this hellion’s snack.

+I then realized that she wasn't his mother, but the last person who babysat him.
+She got me as a replacement, and as a consequence I'm stuck here until finding another replacement.
+I also checked the front and back doors; they are unlocked, but they cannot physically open.
+As a consequence, there's nothing I can do to go outside.

 I’m smart enough to be afraid at my lack of options.